 Gather Objective Data

 Any legwork needed to collect data should happen before the retrospective.
 Objective data is hard data (not opinions), such as what events happend and when, counts of the number of PBIs that were started and not finished, or the feature burnup for the sprint.
-The data only needs to be collected, not analyzed.
+At this time, the data only needs to be collected, not analyzed.

 Structure the Retrospective